Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 Birds nests in my back garden | watching long tailed tits & wrens weave nests

 There is a hint of spring in the air, and already some of our early nesters are busy preparing for the breeding season ahead.
 I like to paint with my studio door open as things start to warm up.
 It lifts my mood to hear the spring bird song fill the air.
-But it’s been a chilly start to the year and so far I have only managed to open the doors a couple of times since the winter snows thawed.
-I was so glad when I did because just as I was lifting my paintbrush to my easel, a pair of long-tailed tits caught my eye.
-I actually heard them before I saw them, my ears picking out the high-pitched ‘tsurp’ sound of a contact call between male and female.
+I was so glad when I did because just as I was lifting my paintbrush to my easel, I heard the high-pitched ‘tsurp’ sound a long tailed tit: the contact call between male and female.
 Since I knew this was a sign these beautiful could be building a nest, I headed outside to watch.

 The first to start are long-tailed tits